dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The growing evidence for the clinical utility of ctDNA in the postoperative setting encouraged the same group to conduct a series of related clinical trials aimed at evidencing the benefit of ctDNA determination to guide the adjuvant therapy.
 These prospective studies —DYNAMIC, DYNAMIC-III and DYNAMIC-Rectal— randomized patients with CRC stage II, stage III and locally advanced rectal cancer after receiving surgery into two groups: patients receiving treatment according to their ctDNA status and patients receiving conventional treatment.
 To determine the presence of ctDNA, the studies adopted the aforementioned Safe-SeqS tumor-informed approach.

-The DYNAMIC trial revealed the non-inferiority

-The DYNAMIC trial was the first to reveal insightful results
+The DYNAMIC trial has revealed insightful results

 The same tumor-informed approach was adopted in the DYNAMIC trial (ACTRN12615000381583), which further studied the possibility of using the postoperative ctDNA status as a basis for making treatment decisions for patients with CRC stage II.
 By random assignment, patients were assigned to an standard management group (n = 153) or a ctDNA-guided management group (n = 302).
 In this approximation, patients that were ctDNA-positive at 4 or 7 weeks after surgery were recommended to receive adjuvant oxaliplatin- or fluoropyrimidine-based chemotherapy.
 Conversely, patients testing negative for ctDNA did not receive adjuvant chemotherapy.
 The RFS for the ctDNA-guided group was comparable to that of the standard management group (93.5% vs. 92.4%), indicating the suitability of chemotherapy reduction in ctDNA negative patients [@tieCirculatingTumorDNA2022].